San Marcelino: Spanish colonization era

+San Marcelino was originally founded by the Ilocano settlers in Castillejos, as it was under the jurisdiction of Castillejos from 1843 to 1846, a barrio of San Narciso from 1846 to 1849, and a barrio of San Antonio from May 1849 to March 1852.
+Castillejos was reportedly the hub of leadership because when the Ilocanos arrived in the area, the Tagalog-speaking native residents were already organized there.
+While it was under Castillejos, conflict broke out between the Ilocano and Tagalog settlers due to the refusal of the Ilocanos to obey the town officials who were mostly Tagalog.
+To ease the enmity between the two groups, the Alcalde Mayor decided to separate San Marcelino from Castillejos.

 In 1843, the Marcelinians filed a petition for San Marcelino's elevation to Pueblo through the Teniente Primero, Antonio Ladrido Juliano.
 In 1846, the petition was approved.

 The elation over the appointment of a local leader did not last long.
-The Marcelinian elders became discontented over the fact that their appointed leaders turned out to be just nominal leaders.
+The town elders became discontented over the fact that their appointed leaders turned out to be just nominal leaders.
 The friars still made decisions in relation to important matters.
 In addition, the friars reportedly became shockingly abusive.

 In anger, many of the leaders and pockets of townspeople joined the insurrectos - rebel groups.
 On the forefront were Jorge Udan, Francisco Corpus and Alipio Corpus.
 Relenting to the demands of the majority of the people, the friars later agreed to give the leaders more participation in running their respective districts.

 On March 10, 1852, San Marcelino held its first municipal election for a Teniente Absoluto.
 At this point, historical records became confusing.
 The next account has dated January 14, 1906 when Matias Apostol was reportedly installed as the first elected President of San Marcelino.
 From then on, the progressive development of San Marcelino continued under duly elected leaders.

-American period
+American era

 From late 1900 to March 1902, the 25th Infantry Regiment, operated in Zambales, including San Marcelino, during the Philippine–American War, with elements in San Marcelino in December 1900 and March 1902.
 During this period, the regiment conducted policing and judiciary functions, such as the prosecution of Elias Agpalo.

 In 1904, due to Act Number 945 of the Philippine Commission, San Marcelino's municipal oversight was extended to neighboring Castillejos and San Antonio.
-That same year, Ilokano was the primary language spoken in San Marcelino, with Tagalog being a secondary language; of the Negrito who lived in Zambales all lived in the jurisdictions of San Marcelino or Botolan.
+That same year, Ilocano was the primary language spoken in San Marcelino, with Tagalog being a secondary language; of the Negrito who lived in Zambales all lived in the jurisdictions of San Marcelino or Botolan.
 In 1905, per a report produced by the War Department, the areas around San Marcelino were used to cultivate rice, and the people were Ilocano.